iTwin/imodel-transformer/sheet-transformation.md

       // Tell the transformer to treat the documentListModel id in the source `0x20000000009` as the same as the one we have created in the target.
 This allows for all children elements of the documentListModel in the source such as the sheetModel to also make their way into the target iModel under the `documentListModel` transformer.context.remapElement("0x20000000009", documentListModelId);

-      // bring all data(drawing graphics, line styles, etc) in arr[0] to the blank sheetModel transformer.context.remapElement(arr[0].id, sheetModelId);
+      // bring all data(drawing graphics, line styles, etc) in arr[0] to the blank sheetModel.
+      This is a similar thought process to the documentListModel remapping, we want all children elements of the sheetModel in the source like drawing graphics, line styles etc to end up as children of the sheetModel that we created in the target. transformer.context.remapElement(arr[0].id, sheetModelId);

       // export contents and sub-models to the target iModel